gogleva/SecretSanta/README.md

 - replace simple signalp with parallelised version
 - unit tests and integration tests for parallelised signalp
 - pesky closed connection warnings fixed
+- clean tmp files after the TMHMM run (solved)
+- does parLapply work on Windows? what to use if not? (they say it does)

 TO DO:

-- clean tmp files after the TMHMM run
 - parallel targetp
 - parallel TMHMM
 - parallel wolfpsort
 - set default options for some parameters, more flexible filters for SP?
 - install SecretSanta from scratch and manage dependencies: Biostrings not imported without bioconductor?
 - add unit tests for large inputs